 The Aziz Ansari exposé this week described what’s perhaps the lowest-stakes encounter we’ve seen mainstreamed as part of the #MeToo movement, and as such has launched the most interesting and impactful discussions on sex, consent, and male aggression I’ve seen in a while.
-The exposé has this ability to make people excruciatingly uncomfortable because it’s about regular people having regular experiences.
-It’s easy to hate a Weinstein.
-It’s less easy to hate someone who looks and sounds like you or your friends.
+The exposé has this ability to make people excruciatingly uncomfortable.
 As evidence, see…. well, nearly every response piece on the subject.
 Taking the temperature of the response pieces is something of an exercise in “If you don’t laugh, you’ll cry.”
 Whether articles come out for or against the OP, the consistent premise is that all women have been Grace.
 No one seems to be denying the universality of the woman’s experience exactly as described.
 The only disagreement among authors seems to be whether or not to care.
 I blink in disbelief.
-In the same breath, antifeminists admit awareness of our society’s pervasive disregard for women’s comfort and autonomy while using this very example as a way to deny it and declare women O.K.
+In the same breath, antifeminists admit awareness of our society’s pervasive rape culture while using this very example as a way to deny its existence and declare women O.K.

 We might be O.K., but we’d like to be good, great, fantastic!
 That’s what equality is all about.
 An anonymous comment on the Lindy West NYT piece sums up my reactions, so instead of reinventing the wheel I’ll simply leave this here: